PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

 **Goal**

-Greenflash is a road trip assistant for RVers, vanlifers, or anyone on extended road trips.
-Users can use it to search for local services such as RV parks, restaurants, and libraries.
-Users can also create log and maintenance entries which record their location, and mileage.
+Greenflash is a road trip assistant for RVers, vanlifers, or anyone on an extended road trip.
+Users can use it to search for local services, as well as document the journey through log and maintenance entries which record location, mileage, and a text entry with an optional image.
 A log entry is used much like a personal journal, maintenance records keep track of where and when maintenance was performed on the vehicle.

 A [green flash](https://en.wikipedia.org/wiki/Green_flash) is an atmospheric phenomenon in which a setting or rising sun gives off green light.
-The name of the app is intended to spark the feeling of adventure felt on road trips.
+The name of the app is intended to invoke the feeling of adventure felt on road trips.
 While I have never seen a green flash myself, I am always hopeful.

 **Data**